Radu Troi: Club career

 In 1975 he joined Steaua București.
 There, in his first season he helped the club win The Double, being used by coach Emerich Jenei in 23 league games in which he scored four goals, and played the entire match in the 2–1 win over CSU Galați in the Cupa României final.
 In the following season, Troi played in both legs in the first round of the 1976–77 European Cup against Club Brugge, scoring one goal in the 3–2 loss on aggregate.
 He also reached another Cupa României final, where Jenei kept him on as a starter for 72 minutes before Gabriel Zahiu replaced him in the eventual 2–1 loss to Universitatea Craiova.
 In the 1977–78 season, Troi scored five goals in the 26 league games Jenei used him, helping the club win another title.
 In the next two seasons, under coach Gheorghe Constantin, the team reached two more Cupa României finals.
 The first final ended with a 3–0 win over Sportul Studențesc București and the one in 1980 with a 2–1 loss to Politehnica Timișoara, but he did not play in either of them.
 He scored a brace in the 2–0 win over AS Monaco in the first round of the 1978–79 European Cup, but they did not qualify further as they lost the first leg with 3–0.
-On 15 October 1978, Troi made his last Divizia A appearance, playing for Steaua in a 1–0 away loss to Politehnica Iași, having a total of 179 matches with 41 goals in the competition, also totaling nine games with three goals in European competitions.
+On 15 October 1978, Troi made his last Divizia A appearance, playing for Steaua in a 1–0 away loss to Politehnica Iași, totaling 179 matches with 41 goals in the competition and nine games with three goals in European competitions.